Wound healing: Cancer

 After inflammation, restoration of normal tissue integrity and function is preserved by feedback interactions between diverse cell types mediated by adhesion molecules and secreted cytokines.
 Disruption of normal feedback mechanisms in cancer threatens tissue integrity and enables a malignant tumor to escape the immune system.
-An example of the importance of the wound healing response within tumors is illustrated in work by Howard Chang and colleagues at Stanford University studying Breast cancers.
+An example of the importance of the wound healing response within tumors is illustrated in work by Howard Chang and colleagues at Stanford University studying breast cancers.

 Oral collagen supplements

 Preliminary results are promising for the short and long-term use of oral collagen supplements for wound healing and skin aging.
 Oral collagen supplements also increase skin elasticity, hydration, and dermal collagen density.
 Collagen supplementation is generally safe with no reported adverse events.
 Further studies are needed to elucidate medical use in skin barrier diseases such as atopic dermatitis and to determine optimal dosing regimens.

 Wound dressings

-Modern wound dressing to aid in wound repair have undergone considerable research and development in recent years.
+Modern wound dressing to aid in wound repair has undergone considerable research and development in recent years.
 Scientists aim to develop wound dressings which have the following characteristics: